ankschoubey/old-blog/_posts/dev-life/test-first/2023-05-16-v1-validate-configuration.md

 Static analysers like Sonar can also be useful.

+For example: Helm has a linter which can be used by the command `helm lint`

 Here are some more:

 - [Validating Kubernetes YAML for best practice and policies](https://learnk8s.io/validating-kubernetes-yaml "‌")
 - [Dockerfile Linter](https://github.com/hadolint/hadolint "‌")

+## Dry run

+Many systems allow for doing a dry run.
+A dry run is where you list down everything that would happen during deployment.
+This would also show any errors that can come up during deployment.

+For example: You can use `helm install <chart> --dry-run` to simulate how the execution would happen.
+If there are any perceived failures, it would be reported.

 ## Making custom analysers